 The first place on our list, America’s Best Value Inn, represented a pile of burned out rubble that looked like an insurance claim job (successful or not, it was not our place to judge)…

-The 2nd one, a Route 66 Motel, looked more like an undercover brothel, than a motel per se, so we decided to give it a miss.
+The 2nd one, a Route 66 Motel, looked more like an undercover brothel snd a drug den, than a motel per se, so we decided to give it a miss.

 The 3rd place we called upon, an Imperial 400 Motor Inn was closed down.
 We started doubting ourselves.